cjpais/writing/serve/reflection/2020/q4_2020/index.md

 ### Exit Reflect

-However this was another project that got stalled, however is something I am still very interested in, but would love to pick up another time.
+Reflect was another project that got stalled, however is something I am still very interested in, but would love to pick up another time.